wangyz1999/portfolio/src/content/research/leg-robot.md

 - \> The efficacy of neural network architecture is significantly influenced by the underlying data assumptions.
 Progress was notably amplified when data was approached as a time series.
 - \> After establishing data assumptions and modalities, utilizing state-of-the-art encoder architectures as a baseline accelerates idea verification and performance evaluation.
-- \> WandB is an invaluable tool for automating hyperparameter optimization and tracking model experiments.
+- \> Training Data and Real-World Data Can Diverge: Models trained on robot simulation datasets might perform poorly on real-world physical robot due to "data distribution shift".
+Adaption techniques are needed to tackle this issue.
+- \> Various machine learning pachages such as PyTorch Lightning, WandB are created to shorten development and experimentation cycles through automated hyperparameter optimization and auto experiemnt tracking.